winnie54/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that counts the number of directgories in path
+Script that prints environment variables